-Crocosmia Planting Guide
+Crocosmia Planting & Growing Guide

 A member of the Iris family, Crocosmia produces brilliantly colored, exotic-looking, tubular-shaped flowers that branch out into Freesia-like flower spikes.
 They're living magnets for hummingbirds and pollinators, super easy to grow, and known to steadily bloom from mid-summer through mid-fall above decorative clumps of erect, sword-shaped leaves.
 Often regarded as the most colorful flowers in the world, these beauties arrive in vibrant shades of fiery scarlet, red, orange, and yellow.
 So, are you ready to embark on a gardening journey with Crocosmia?
 We'll even make it easy for you with this comprehensive guide!